grbritz/quotes/readme.md

 ###Quotes Application

-This will be an awesome web / mobile application that lets people remember important quotes.
+This will be an awesome web / mobile application that lets people remember important quotes!